 Dr Susan Sdrinis

-Dr Susan Sdrinis is a medical practitioner and specialist medical administrator.
+Dr Sdrinis is a medical practitioner and specialist medical administrator.
 She has held roles as Executive Director Medical Services and Director Medical Services in Victorian public hospitals, as a Senior Medical Advisor in the Victorian Department of Health, and board director.
 Her interests are in the areas of clinical governance, medical governance and professional issues, and mentoring clinician managers and medical administrators in training.
 Dr Sdrinis is a Fellow of the Royal Australasian College of Medical Administrators and a Graduate of the Australian Institute of Company Directors.

 Mr Kyle Vander-Kuyp